metno/pyaerocom/docs/tut04_intro_class_GriddedData.rst

-Let’s pick out the ECMWF OSUITE test file and load the data directly into an instance of the ``GriddedData`` class.
+Let's pick out the ECMWF OSUITE test file and load the data directly into an instance of the ``GriddedData`` class.
 The ``GriddedData`` class takes either preloaded instances of the ``iris.cube.Cube`` class as input, or a valid netCDF file path.
 The latter requires specification of